Brian Fell 9 Feet and Broke His Back! But, HE’S ALIVE and NOT Paralyzed!!!

 Angela:

 We arrived at the hospital.
 The ambulance pulled in the ambulance bay and I had to find a parking place.
 It’s a large hospital and that was not easy.
 By the time I got to the ambulance doors, they had already taken him inside, and those were locked.
 I went into the emergency room, where I met Nazi Nancy.
 She wasn’t letting anybody go back!
 She said his name wasn’t even in the system yet.
-I said “Can I just go back and stand next to him while he’s waiting to be seen?
+I said, “Can I just go back and stand next to him while he’s waiting to be seen?
 I know he’s badly injured, and he needs me.”

 She said no, and told me as soon as he was in the system that she would type in that I was waiting in the emergency room, and that they would let me go back.
 I was freaking out!
 There was a very nice older woman sitting next to me.
 She could tell that I was going out of my mind, and she just started asking me questions.
-That got my mind off of my worry and onto to answering her questions.
+That got my mind off of my worry and onto answering her questions.
 Why was I there?
 What happened to my husband?
 What does he do for a living?
 She just went on and on, and I was kind of agitated at first, until I realized that she was just trying to help me get through that moment in my life.
 God bless her!
 (She was there with pneumonia.)

 Then the deaf people came in.
 Nazi Nancy wouldn’t let them go back as well.
 There was a woman back there, brought in by an ambulance, who is completely deaf.
 Her adult daughter stood up to go see Nancy and told her that her mother was deaf and needed an interpreter.
 She asked if there was an interpreter back there with her mother?
 Of course, Nazi Nancy had no idea.
 Then the deaf woman’s son-in-law stood up and told Nazi Nancy that if she didn’t let somebody go back there to interpret for his mother-in-law, they were going to sue the hospital.
 Sure enough, the deaf woman was about to be sent for an MRI and had no idea what was going on because nobody was interpreting for her.